 Students who do not pass their assigned developmental course(s) after their first attempt are required to meet with the Assistant Dean, Student Support Services, in order to register again.
 Students who do not pass their assigned developmental course(s) after their second attempt are academically dismissed.
 The Assistant Dean, Student Support Services, will send each student who is academically dismissed a letter documenting the action taken and stating the reason for dismissal.
 Non-receipt of the letter by the student does not exempt the student from dismissed status.
 Students may request a onetime reinstatement, in writing to the Assistant Dean, Student Support Services, within ten calendar days of notification.
-Students will receive written notification of the decision made by the Assistant Dean, Student Support Services.
-The decision made by the Assistant Dean, Student Support Services, shall be final.
-When a student has been academically dismissed from Peirce College, a notation of such dismissal shall be placed on the student's permanent record.
+Students will receive written notification of the decision made by the Assistant Dean, Student has been academically dismissed from Peirce College, a notation of such dismissal shall be placed on the student's permanent record.